FiddleBop's logo

 FiddleBop being serious, outdoors

 Changes in instrumentation, playing style, repertoire... the lot.
 Nowadays, there is a clear mainstream style of gypsy jazz.
 But the vigour of the music is such that there are also lots of thriving and unusual hybrids.
 Of which the present-day FiddleBop is one.
+Playing our "Gypsy jazz re-imagined".

-Three things, we think.
+Three more things, we think.

 Our live set may include: